How to Use Caulk {The Complete Guide!}

 Caulk is a material that’s used to help seal joints or seams in various types of materials.
 It can be used to prevent leaking, keep out air or other elements from the outdoors, or just to make a project look more finished.

 Most caulk is made from latex or silicone (or special chemistries, such as hybrics, polyurethanes, or synthetic rubbers).
-There are many different types of caulk for different types of projects, and I’ll break it all down for you here in this post today.
+There are many different types for different types of projects.
+I’ll break it all down for you here in this post today!

 Many people use the words caulk and sealant interchangeably, but they’re actually two different products – let’s start there, shall we?

 The key difference between caulk and sealant is flexibility.
-Caulk is generally a more rigid substance, and can crack when used on things that will expand and contract a lot, or in spaces that will see really large temperature swings.
+Caulk is generally a more rigid substance.
+It can crack when used on things that will expand and contract a lot, or in spaces that will see really large temperature swings.
 Sealant, on the other hand, is extremely flexible and can handle more extreme temperature swings.

 Caulk is usually paintable and can help seal joints in places like windows or door casings.
-Caulk is also often used along joints in trim work on interior projects!
+It is also often used along joints in trim work on interior projects!

 You’re right – the caulk aisle at your local hardware store can be overwhelming, to say the least.

-I often get asked what my favorite brand of caulk is – and that one’s easy: I’ve always been a big fan of DAP’s line of caulks and sealants.
-They’re a great product, they’re easy to work with, and they’re by far my most trusted brand of caulk and sealant!
+I often get asked what my favorite brand is – and that one’s easy: I’ve always been a big fan of DAP’s line of caulks and sealants.
+They’re easy to work with and they’re by far my most trusted brand of caulk and sealant!

-DAP is a new partner for me (and it’s a dream come true to get to work with them!), and they were so kind to help as I planned out and researched for this post.
-They sent me a few different types of caulk to show off for you, and it’ll give you a really intro to the basic types of caulk and sealant the average homeowner might need to use.
+DAP is a longtime partner for me, and they were so kind to help as I planned out and researched for this post.
+They sent me a few different products to show off for you.
+It’ll give you a really intro to the basic types of caulk and sealant the average homeowner might need to use.
 Between these four types of sealants, you should be covered for any type of project that may come your way!

-We’ll start with this one because this is my go-to caulk for the vast majority of the projects I do.
-DAP’s Alex Flex caulk is specifically meant for use on trim and molding – it’s very flexible, won’t crack, and is paintable.
+We’ll start with this one because this is my go-to for the vast majority of the projects I do.
+DAP’s Alex Flex is specifically meant for use on trim and molding.
+It’s very flexible, won’t crack, and is paintable.
 It’s also very easy to clean up with just water and is low-odor!

 You’ve seen me use this stuff on a ton of projects, but here are just a few to give you an idea: